Generally covariant quantum mechanics: Preliminaries

 \subsection{The star operation}

-In particular, we will use the Schr\"odinger representation to define the $*$-operation on $\CD(M)$ as follows.
+In particular, we use the Schr\"odinger representation to motivate the definition of a $*$-operation on $\CD(M)$ as follows, for $\lambda$ imaginary.
 For a function $f$ on the manifold $M$, we let $f^*$ be simply the complex conjugate of $f$.
 For a real vector field $X$ we set

-where we use the divergence is defined by the connection, $\mathrm{div}(X)=X^a{}_{;a}$.
-This is needed to map onto the adjoint operator in the representation as a special case of the following:
+where we use the divergence defined by the connection, $\mathrm{div}(X)=X^a{}_{;a}$.
+This is needed for $*$ to correspond to the adjoint operator in the representation in the sense explained in the introduction (i.e. for inner products with elements from $C^\infty_c(M)\subset L^2(M)$).
+The same principle applies to products of vector fields and makes $\CD(M)$ into a $*$-algebra with $*$ corresponding to adjoints in the sense discussed.
+Moreover, the operators in $\CD(M)$ leave the dense subset $C_c^\infty(M)$ of $L^2(M)$ invariant, as do their images under $*$.
+(This means that we have an example of an $O^*$ algebra in the sense of \cite{Sch}.)
+For example in degree 2:

 \begin{lemma} Let the operator $T$ be defined by $T(\psi)=\lambda^2\,M^{ij}\, \psi_{,i;j}$ where $M^{ij}$ is a matrix of real functions.
 Then

 \end{lemma} \begin{proof} We prove this for $M^{ij}=X^i\, Y^j$ and then use linear combinations for general $M^{ij}$.
 First, for vector fields $X=X^i\,\del_i$ and $Y=Y^j\,\del_j$